Scheduling an Application Using Metrics¶

 +-----------+----------------------+

-• Register minikube-cluster-1 and minikube-cluster-2 clusters, and associate the electricity_cost_1 and green_energy_ratio_1 metrics to them using different weights to get different ranking scores:
+minikube-cluster-1andminikube-cluster-2clusters, and associate theelectricity_cost_1andgreen_energy_ratio_1metrics to them using different weights to get different ranking scores:

 rok kube cluster register -k clusters/config/minikube-cluster-1 --global-metric electricity_cost_1 10 --global-metric green_energy_ratio_1 1